aca18awk/hummingBirdAnimation/README.md

 # hummingBirdAnimation
-Animation of the humming bird created only with vanilla JavaScript
+It was my first attempt to make animation using only vanilla JavaScript.
+Created in Dec 2018.